KKGo-Software-engineering/fun-exercise-git/README.md

 </details>

 ## Challenge 3: Feature Toggle
+Don't worry if you are not familiar with Go.
+You can still complete this challenge by following the guide below.

 ### Guide:

 - Checkout to the `main` branch
 - Go to challenge3 directory `cd challenge-3-feature-toggle` directory
-- `make go-run` or `go run main.go`  and verify the result.
+- `go run main.go` or `make go-run` and verify the result.
 You should see Sending via SMS.
+- ⚠️ Unable to run the code?
+  - Install Go by following the [Prerequisites](#prerequisites) section
+  - `go version` to verify that Go is installed

 ```bash
 Email notification feature toggle is DISABLED